Arnhem Velperpoort railway station

 Arnhem Velperpoort is a railway station located in Arnhem, Netherlands.
 The station was opened on 1 October 1893, closed on 3 June 1918 and reopened on 5 January 1953.
 It is located on the Arnhem–Leeuwarden railway and the Oberhausen–Arnhem railway.
 The train services are operated by Nederlandse Spoorwegen, Arriva and Breng.
-Previously, the name of the station was just Velperpoort (1893-1918).
+Previously, the name of the station was just Velperpoort (1893–1918).

 Train services

+The following services stop at Arnhem Velperpoort: